oracle-livelabs/database-maa/zdm-physical-offline/target-db-prereq/target-db-prereq.md

 1. Login to Target Database Server.

-   Login to Source Dataabse server using Public IP and ssh key.
+   Login to Target Database server using Public IP and ssh key.

 2. Set the environment for the database.

-   Switch user to Oracle
+   Switch user to Oracle using below command.

    sudo su - oracle